 Caregivers can also tap on Senior Care Centres for short-term care options, such as when they need to take short breaks on an ad hoc basis during the day.
-This is also suitable if caregivers need additional assistance when the foreign domestic worker is not available.
-Care staff at the centre will provide assitance with your loved one's daily care activities such as eating or going to the toilet.
+This is also suitable if caregivers need additional assistance when a foreign domestic worker is not available.
+Care staff at the centre will provide assistance with your loved one's daily care activities such as eating or going to the toilet.
 Meals are provided for your loved one, and your loved one can take part in social activities such as games and karaoke sessions.

 Respite care is available on both weekdays and weekends.
 For more information on government subsidies for respite care,